Tuition — Instrumentalists

 Students must pay a one-time, non-refundable Application Fee of $100.
 The Application Fee is submitted along with the Application for Admission.

 A non-refundable Registration Fee of $50 is charged per semester.
-Students registering after the deadline will be charged a late registration fee of $50 (please see Academic Calendar 2013-2014 on the inside front cover for registration deadlines).
+Students registering after the deadline will be charged a Late Registration Fee of $50 (please see Academic Calendar for registration deadlines).

 California residents are entitled to a Berkeley Public Library card.
 There is a $100 annual fee for a library card for the Jean Gray Hargrove Library at UC Berkeley.